All Episodes

 We're supposed to shut up.

-And close ranks behind their favorite Republican and Republican candidates while they trash the most successful policy-wise and politically conservative in a century or more.
+We're supposed to get over all of these great traditions that made us who we are in our movement and our country and close ranks behind their favorite Republican and Republican candidates while they trash the most successful, policy-wise, and politically conservative in a century or more.

 The most successful Republican, in fact.

-Sadly, it seems to me that the people that want to get rid of Reagan and want us to get over Reagan, leave him back there in the past.
+Sadly, it seems to me that the people that want to get rid of Reagan and want us to get over Reagan, leave him back there in the past, these are people like a lot of libs who cannot compete in the arena of ideas.

 They are lousy at communication.

-Uh they can't compete with the successful politics of Reagan.
+They can't compete with the successful politics of Reagan.

 So they insist that we reject him as a standard.

-So we have to embrace much less.
+So we have to embrace much less dumbed-down thinking, a loser political mentality.

-You want to control a political debate?
+They want to control a political debate.

-They insist that they're the only realistic alternative to the Democrats?
+They insist that they're the only realistic alternative to the Democrats.

-His name is Rockefeller.
+Name is Rockefeller.

 The Rockefeller Republicans are back.

-We're going to have serious electoral defeats, the odds And where we win, we're going to have policy setbacks.
+And where we win, we're going to have policy setbacks.

 This is the kind of thing that's frustrating.